 Toggle: English / Spanish

-Bronchoscopic culture is a laboratory exam to check a piece of tissue or fluid from the lungs for infection-causing organisms.
+Bronchoscopic culture is a laboratory exam to check a piece of tissue or fluid from the lungs for infection-causing germs.

 Culture - bronchoscopic

 A procedure called

 is used to get a sample () of lung tissue or fluid.